 Your own circumstances such as your age, what you do for a living and how often you are away from your home will also have an impact on your home insurance premiums, as well as if you’ve made any claims in the past five years.
 Then of course, there’s how much insurance cover you are asking for and how comprehensive you want your policy to be.

-Keeping home insurance costs down
+How to find home insurance and keep costs down

 The good news about home insurance is that there’s several ways you can keep the cost of premiums down, without compromising on your level of cover.
 Here are some easy ones: